 Handrails give you something to grip if you ever feel unsteady and need some assistance to maintain or regain your stability.
 This feature can be especially helpful for senior citizens or anyone with balance or mobility challenges.
 Home elevators from Inclinator come complete with either flat wooden handrails finished to match the color of the cab walls or round handrails in a sleek, sophisticated metal finish.

 If an emergency, such as a health crisis, injury or other problem, occurs while you’re in your elevator, you may need a way to call for help.
 Emergency bells and in-elevator telephones can provide this vital capability.

 An emergency bell can help family or emergency personnel locate you if you’re ever in the midst of an emergency and are in or near your elevator.
 This alarm must be easy to find and use.

 An optional feature you can add to your home elevator is a telephone.
 Elevator phones are also considered a safety feature since they provide a way for you to call for help in an emergency.
 This phone features a flush-mounted speakerphone, an easy-to-operate manual dialer and two-way conversation.
 If your home is equipped with an analog telephone line, then including a phone in your elevator is simple.
 If you don’t carry a cell phone with you and prefer to have a landline telephone placed conveniently in your elevator, these phones are a great option.

 So, considering what we’ve learned, are home elevators safe?
 The answer is yes, modern home elevators are very safe.
 With national safety codes, local building codes and extra safety measures, home elevators today are designed to ensure a high level of safety.

-Older elevators may require updating or replacing so you can take advantage of the many safety features that have developed to ensure safety in your elevator in every situation.
+Older elevators may require updating or replacing so you can take advantage of the many safety features that have been developed to ensure safety in your elevator in every situation.
 Even if you have small children or grandchildren, you can rest easy knowing your home elevator will never put them in danger.